 I love to come up with special crafts and recipes for each holiday.
 The 4th of July is no exception.
 So when I came across a set of Wilton Silicone Star Ice Pop Molds, I knew they would make a fun 4th of July treat for my kids.
 I brought them home and immediately used them to make some cute frozen yogurt pops.

 Since I wanted a 4th of July themed dessert, I used both blueberries and strawberries.
-The end result is just perfect for a hot summer day.
+The end result is creamy with just the right amount of sweetness.
+It’s just perfect for a hot summer day.

-Stars and Stripes Forever Frozen Yogurt Pops Recipe
+Stars and Stripes Forever Easy Yogurt Popsicle Recipe

 (I recommend using organic if you can, especially on the strawberries as they are on the dirty dozen list.)

 - 1 cup yogurt, divided

 Start by making the white portion of the frozen fruit yogurt pops.
 In a food processor or blender, combine 1 banana and 1/3 cup of yogurt.
 (My little Ninja Express Chop is perfect for making small batches like this recipe.
 No need to dirty the big food processor for something like this.)
 Process until smooth.
 Spoon into a bowl and set aside.